harrycot/foostack/README.md

 #### TODO:
 - web view.
 - review imports (web).
+- socketio: review parse ip to check (in headers) if it is forwarded (proxy).
 - review this warnings about openpgp:
 -    node pkg (bundled only): V8: /snapshot/foostack/src/server/server.bundle.js:26 Invalid asm.js: Can only use immutable variables in global definition
 -    web pkg: Invalid asm.js: Can only use immutable variables in global definition